 Nate's career and educational pursuits have taken him all over the world.
 Working in private practice (M&A, corporate law, and arbitration), he helped represent the interests of numerous US companies doing business in Beijing, China and Seoul, South Korea.
-And while in law school he spent time working with the U.S. Army Jag Corps in Germany and with the Federal courts in San Francisco.
 He is also proud of his work locally with Delaware North—an industry leader in travel, hospitality, and sports services with operations worldwide.

 He graduated with honors from SUNY Buffalo, earned a law degree from California’s prestigious Hastings College of Law, and was awarded a Fulbright Scholarship to study the development of democracy in South Korea and Korea's Constitutional Court.
 Nathan completed his studies by earning a Master of Laws degree from China’s much respected Tsinghua University.
 Later, he taught American law at Korea's Judicial Research & Training Institute.
 He speaks both Korean and Chinese.